-- 2.1 The Technical Investigator will determine the scope and impact of the Outage Request. - 2.2 The Technical Investigator will review historical outages for the affected equipment before the field investigation. - 2.3 The Technical Investigator will complete and submit the Shop Response in the Outage Request System. - 2.4 Environmental Health and Safety (EH&S) will review and respond to all Outage Requests that may impact life safety systems (e.g., sprinkler, fire alarm, egress paths) and perform an Interim Life Safety Measures (ILSM) evaluation.
+- 2.1 The Technical Investigator will determine the scope and impact of the Outage Request and make note if another craft / Shop Response is required for the outage in the Shop Response form. - 2.2 The Technical Investigator will review historical outages for the affected equipment before the field investigation and will validate current conditions. - 2.3 The Technical Investigator will complete and submit the Shop Response in the Outage Request System.

-Note: The Outage Coordinator will perform an initial review for the terms "fire," "emergency," "egress," and "life safety systems."
-If any of these terms are present, the Outage Request will be forwarded to EH&S. The Final ILSM assessment and plan will be implemented by EH&S.

-- 2.5 Work Notifications will be handled as follows: - A. The Outage Request will be turned into a Work Notification if, per the response of the Mission Area, the Customer will not detect or be affected by the outage. - B. The Outage Request will be turned into a Work Notification if the potential for impact to patients is low or non-existent. - C. The Mission Areas will complete an assessment of impacts on the Customer and building before indicating "No Impact" as a response to the Outage Coordinator. - D. If the Work Notification requires an interruption of utility service, an emergency outage will be implemented, per the proper procedure, to reduce risk to the Stakeholders and operations.
+- 2.4 Environmental Health and Safety (EH&S) will review and respond to all Outage Requests that may impact life safety systems (e.g., sprinkler, fire alarm, egress paths) and perform an ILSM evaluation. - 2.5 The Outage Coordinator will perform an initial review for the terms "fire," "emergency," "egress," and "life safety systems."
+If any of these terms are present, the Outage Request will be forwarded to EH&S. The final ILSM assessment and plan will be determined by EH&S. - 2.6 Project management is encouraged to provide dedicated contract staff for Large Projects to investigate (e.g., Shop Responses) to expedite outages. - 2.7 Work Notifications will be handled as follows: - A. The Outage Request will be turned into a Work Notification if the potential for impact to stakeholders or building tenants is non-existent. - B. The mission area's Technical Investigator will complete an assessment of impacts on the Customer and building before indicating "No Impact" as a response to the Outage Coordinator. - C. If the Work Notification requires an interruption of Utility service, an outage will be implemented, per the proper procedure, to reduce risk to the Stakeholders and operations.

-Examples of Utility Work Notifications:
+Examples of Utility Work Notifications include but are not limited to:

-• Hot Taps (i.e., Domestic Water).

-- Turning off Energy Source to equipment that is not in service. - "Hot" Electrical Work (i.e., Installing breakers or bus plugs in a hot panel or riser). - Utilities that have redundant sources (e.g., domestic water tanks, pumps, heat exchangers). - Testing of systems (e.g., fire detection systems, fire pump tests, and annual Air Handler Unit (AHU) / fire alarm shutdown function testing). - Load shed testing. - Uninterrupted Power Supply (UPS) and equipment on UPS.
+- Hot Taps (e.g., domestic water). - Turning off Energy Source to equipment that is not in service. - "Hot" Electrical Work (e.g., installing breakers or bus plugs in a hot panel or riser). - Utilities that have redundant sources (e.g., domestic water tanks, pumps, heat exchangers). - Testing of systems (e.g., fire detection systems, fire pump tests, fire alarm function testing). - Load shed testing. - Uninterrupted Power Supply (UPS) and equipment on UPS. - Corridors. - Driveways. - 2.8 The Shop Response must include the possible impact description as well as a timeframe for restoration of Utility or work area.
+End users and O&M must be made aware of the possible impact in case of failure of redundant system/equipment.
+End user(s) and O&M must have some say of the date and time it may take place. - 2.9 Lockout/tag-out and/or live work must be indicated in a check box on the Shop Response form.